jmathur25/dp3t/README.md

 An implementation of the DP3T contact tracing protocol.
 You can find more about the original proposal, white paper, and code at https://github.com/DP-3T/.

 DP3T is a privary preserving contact tracing protocol that can help users know if they have been exposed to a virus.
 It was designed in the context of
-COVID 19, but in theory could be used for any pandemic.
+COVID-19, but in theory could be used for any pandemic.
 The following is an outline of how it works:

 1. Users download the app.
 2. Generate an initial secret key.